-- Group Study Rooms: Two rooms fit 2-6 people. - Contents: table, chairs, whiteboard, dry erase markers. - o Food and drink permitted, but students are solely responsible for cleanup. - o Upstairs. - Primarily for student and faculty use. - o Students without a reservation or a group may be asked to vacate the room. - Exceptions can be made upon request for individual students attending a school or job interview over a video call. - Multipurpose Room: One conference room fits 10-25 people. - o Contents: movable but connected tables; chairs; projector/smartboard; laptop. - Whiteboard available upon advance request. - Food and drink permitted, but attendees and participants are solely responsible for cleanup.
-Trash can and recycling bin must be removed from the room upon end of session.
+- Group Study Rooms: Two rooms fit 1-4 people. - o Contents: table, chairs, OneScreen smartboard, Oransi air filter. - Upstairs. - o Food and drink permitted, but students are solely responsible for cleanup. - Primarily for student and faculty use. - Students without a reservation or a group may be asked to vacate the room. - Multipurpose Room: One conference room fits 20 people. - Contents: movable but connected tables, chairs, OneScreen smartboard, laptop, moveable whiteboard, Oransi air filter. - Downstairs. - Dry erase markers are available at the Circulation Desk upon request. - Food and drink permitted, but attendees and participants are solely responsible for cleanup.
+Trash can and recycling bin must be removed from the room upon end of session. - WhisperRoom Recording Booth: One sound-isolated booth fits 1 person.